asyed9394/Movies_Rating_ETL/README.md

 - Final ETL code: [ETL Code to transform and load movie data](ETL_create_database.ipynb)
 - Row counts in final movie database

+Note: The data files are not loaded to Git due to the size.
+Data files can be donwloaded from the links provided above.

+### Row count in movie table:
 	![Row counts in movies table](/Resources/movies_query.png)

+### Row count in Ratings table:
 	![Row count in rating table](/Resources/ratings_query.png)